 Discover is an online bank headquartered in Greenwood, Delaware.
 Until August 2000, it was known as the Greenwood Trust Co., which was incorporated in 1911.

 Vio Bank: 0.70% APY; $500 minimum deposit to open

 Vio Bank is an online-only bank serving consumers nationwide who are in the market for a high-yield savings account or CD and are looking for competitive rates.
 CD terms range from six months to 10 years.

 The bank is the online division of MidFirst Bank, based in Oklahoma City.

 Comerica Bank: 0.20% APY; $1,000 minimum deposit to open

-Besides a 10-year CD, Comerica Bank also offers shorter CD terms starting at a minimum of seven days.
-However, you will find the highest yields on terms of five years or longer.
+In addition to a 10-year CD, Comerica Bank also offers shorter CD terms starting at seven days.
+The highest yields, however, are paid on terms of five years or longer.

 Comerica Bank is a Dallas-based institution that primarily serves customers in Arizona, California, Florida, Michigan and Texas.

 Who does a 10-year CD work best for?